Samuel Taylor Blue

-Samuel Taylor Blue (c.
-1871–1959) was a Native American Chief of the Catawba Nation from 1931–1938, 1941–1943, and 1956–1958.
+Samuel Taylor Blue (1872–1959) was a Native American Chief of the Catawba Nation from 1931 to 1938, 1941–1943, and 1956–1958.
 He was a leading figure in the tribal community, whether or not he was formally serving as Chief at that time.
 A strong advocate for cultural preservation, Blue and his mother, Margaret George Brown, were the last known native speakers of the Catawba language.

 Personal life

 Samuel Blue was the son of Anglo-American Samuel Blue and his Catawba wife Margaret George Brown.
 His mother was one of the last native speakers of Catawba.

 In July 1887 Blue married Minnie Hester George.
 She died in late 1896 or early 1897.
 After this Blue married Louisa Hester Jean Canty.

 Blue had three children by his first wife.
 Blue and his second wife Louisa had somewhere between nine and 20 children.
 Some have alleged that as many as 11 of these children were stillborn.